The Internet Is Enabling a New Kind of Poorly Paid Hell

 This low-paid work arrives via sites like CrowdFlower, Clickworker, Toluna, and Amazon’s Mechanical Turk, to name a few.
 Largely unregulated, these sites allow businesses and individuals to post short tasks and pay workers—in cash or, sometimes, gift cards—to complete them.
 A recent Mechanical Turk listing, for example, offered workers 80 cents to read a restaurant review and then answer a survey about their impressions of it; the time limit was 45 minutes.
 Another, which asked workers to fill out a 15-minute psychological questionnaire about what motivates people to do certain tasks, offered $1, but allowed that the job could take three hours.

 These are not, by and large, difficult tasks—someone with just a high-school education could complete them easily.
 And they may seem like one-off jobs, done for money on the side by people with a surplus of idle time.
-But a growing number of people are turning to platforms like Mechanical Turk for the bulk of their income, despite the fact that the work plays terribly.
+But a growing number of people are turning to platforms like Mechanical Turk for the bulk of their income, despite the fact that the work pays terribly.
 It’s emblematic of the state of the economy in certain regions of the country that some people consider this type of work to be their only choice.
 A 2016 Pew Research Center survey found that 25 percent of workers who earned money from online job platforms like Mechanical Turk, Uber, and TaskRabbit went on these sites because there was no other available work in their area.

 I talked to one such woman, a 29-year-old named Erica, who performs tasks for Mechanical Turk from her home in southern Ohio.
 (Erica asked to only use her first name because, she says, she read on Reddit that speaking negatively about Amazon has led to account suspensions.
 Amazon did not reply to a request for comment about this alleged practice.)
 Erica spends 30 hours a week filling out personality questionnaires, answering surveys, and performing simple tasks that ask her, for example, to press the “z” key when a blue triangle pops up on her screen.
 In the last month, she’s made an average of $4 to $5 an hour, by her calculations.
 Some days, she’ll make $7 over the course of three to four hours.